Sequential Gaussian Processes for Online Learning of Nonstationary Functions: Problem Statement and Background

-Finally, \cite{Zhang:Williamson:2017} propose a fast method (IS-MOE) that unifies non-stationary function learning and parallel GP inference.
-To do this, they integrate over the space of partitions using importance sampling, which allows distributed computation.
+Finally, IS-MOE is a fast method that unifies non-stationary function learning and parallel GP inference \cite{Zhang:Williamson:2017}.
+To achieve scalability, IS-MOE integrates over the space of partitions using importance sampling, which allows distributed computation.
 This method uses ``minibatched'' stochastic approximations, where the model is fit with only a subset of the training set and the likelihood is upweighted to approximate the full data likelihood.
 However, IS-MOE cannot update GP models as new data arrive.
-To achieve an online GP inference method for non-stationary functions, we develop a new approach to allow a general mixture-of-experts GP to be computationally tractable for streaming data.
+For this purpose, we develop a new approach for online, parallelizable inference of a mixture-of-experts GP model that we call ``GP-MOE''.